 The challenge of understanding how the brain develops and how that understanding might help in raising the next generations to the best of our and their abilities is key to the future of humankind.

 About Mine Conkbayir:

 Mine Conkbayir is the author of ‘Early Childhood Theories and Contemporary Issues’ (find it here).
-Her latest book, ‘Early Childhood and Neuroscience: Theory, Research and Implications for Practice’ (find it here or here) is will be published in March 2017.
+Her latest book, ‘Early Childhood and Neuroscience: Theory, Research and Implications for Practice’ (find it here or here) was published in March 2017.

 She is currently undertaking a PhD in early childhood education and neuroscience to further her work in the complex and challenging subject of infant brain development and to further explore its application in early childhood research, policy and practice.

-Mine is a member of the National Early Years Trainers and Consultants (NEYTCO) and a lecturer, trainer and author in early childhood education and care.
+Mine is a lecturer, trainer and author in early childhood education and care.
 She was previously Acting Head of the Centre for Research, Learning and Development at London Early Years Foundation, UK.

 Email: [email protected]